JMarabayev/battleships/README.md

 # Welcome to my Python Battleships game!
+Battleships is a common game which I attempted to recreate in Python

+User will take try to guess the position of the ships that a computer randomly generates, unlike the traditional game in which there are different sized ships and both player and computer lay them out on their respective boards and take turns guessing.
+This is a simplified version, but not less challenging, as there are 5 single space ships on a 8*8 grid giving the user only 10 guesses, which would prove a lot more challenging than it seems.
 ## The rules of the game are quite simple:
 1. You start the game by running the file
 2. The computer generates 5 ships randomly in an 8x8 Grid